bhattbhuwan13/clean-code-python/tooling/mypy_readme.md

 # Library Stubs and typeshed

-- `mypy` uses library stubs to check code interacting with library modules, including the python stanadard library.
+- `mypy` uses library **stubs** to check code interacting with library modules, including the python stanadard library.
+- A library stub defines public interface of the library, including classes, variables and functions, and their types.
+- Stubs in the [typeshed](https://github.com/python/typeshed) projects are included in mypy.
+For reference, you can view an example stub for the `auth` module in the `requests` library [here](https://github.com/python/typeshed/blob/master/stubs/requests/requests/auth.pyi)

 # Configuring MyPy